kshitij-404/flagright-assignment/README.md

 ### Base URL
 `http://localhost:3000` (assuming the server is running locally on port 3000)

-`https://flagrightbe-gmgagzcuf8cdbpdy.centralindia-01.azurewebsites.net` (if you using the deployed server link)
+`https://apiv2.flagright.kshitij-ayush.tech` (if you are using the deployed server link)

 ### Authentication
 Most endpoints require authentication.
 Use the following header: